google/syzkaller/sys/README.md

 ```
 Unions can have a trailing "varlen" attribute (specified in square brackets after the union),
 which means that union length is not maximum of all option lengths,
-but rather length of a particular chosen option (such unions can't be part of a struct,
+but rather length of a particular chosen option.

-because their size is not statically known).
+### Resources

 Custom resources are described as:
 ```